waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Have an Unown as the first Pokemon in your party and interact with the 'ESCAPE' wall.
 (Next test)
 - Test TALL_GRASS on Route 36.

-## Untested Assumptions & Alternative Hypotheses (Ruins of Alph)
+## Untested Assumptions
+- **Ruins of Alph:**
   1. The puzzle requires having an Escape Rope in the inventory, not necessarily using it.
   2. The 'sliding stone panels' mentioned by NPCs are a separate puzzle from the 'ESCAPE' wall.
   3. Another item or a specific non-Unown Pokémon is needed to interact with the wall.
+- **Route 36 'Odd Tree':**
+  1. The solution requires a specific key item from my pack.
+  2. The interaction is dependent on the time of day.
+  3. The solution involves using the Pokégear radio near the tree.

 # Solved Puzzles